RodrigoArendFlores/Adventureworkes/README.md

 In repository you will find certain part of the DBT code used in the project that I mentioned above.
 The entire DBT code is in the file "adventure_works.rar".

-The last part of the project Adventureworks, the visualization, is found here: https://datastudio.google.com/reporting/e071b78a-9f3a-4a11-8c97-751c53c65df8
+The last part of the project, the visualization, is found here: https://datastudio.google.com/reporting/e071b78a-9f3a-4a11-8c97-751c53c65df8